Conference Menu

 As broad a possible, we’d be looking to include anyone developing new methods that activate C-H/N-H/O-H bonds, and use the resulting reactive intermediate to make progress towards interesting molecules and materials.

-Interdisciplinarity in Organic Chemistry – Engineering the Central Science (CA/OR/SC)
+Interdisciplinarity in Organic Chemistry – Engineering the Central Science (OR)

 Organizers